Small Aquarium Fish

 - Swim in the upper layer

-With this gradation, you can distribute inhabitants throughout the aquarium.
+With this graduation, you can distribute inhabitants throughout the aquarium.
 It will also significantly increase its aesthetics.

-It is also important to choose the right location for a small “fish house.”
-Do not put it near a window, because the sun’s rays can provoke the active reproduction of algae, which will affect the color and smell of the water.
+It is also essential to choose the right location for a small “fish house.”
+Do not put it near a window, because the sun’s rays can provoke algae’s active reproduction, which will affect the color and smell of the water.
 This can also adversely affect the health of your pets.

-The choice of an aquarium shape is a very important component of the living area organization.
-Experts do not recommend choosing a round bowl, since this shape distorts objects: the fish will appear deformed to humans, and the pets will experience stress from distorting reality.
+The choice of an aquarium shape is an essential component of the living area organization.
+Experts do not recommend choosing a round bowl since this shape distorts objects: the fish will appear deformed to humans, and the pets will experience stress from changing reality.

 You May Also Like

 Guppy Tank Mates